-Cold brew coffee is becoming increasingly popular, and for good reason.
-It’s easy to make and has a smooth, mellow flavor.
-You can find cold brew everywhere, in coffee shops, in grocery stores, super markets, and even online.
-But today we are learning how make cold brew at home using a French press coffee maker.
+Cold brew coffee is gaining popularity, and for good reason.
+According to the Specialty Coffee Association, cold-brew extraction parameters have recommended guidelines.
+It’s simple to prepare and offers a smooth, mellow flavor.
+Cold brew is available everywhere—coffee shops, grocery stores, supermarkets, and even online.
+Today, we’ll learn how to make cold brew at home using a French press coffee maker.

-The French press is one of the cheapest ways to make cold brew.
-All you need is ground coffee, water, and a French Press.
+The French press is one of the most economical methods for making cold brew.
+James Hoffmann describes the French press, an immersion method, as forgiving and full-bodied.
+All you need is coarsely ground coffee, water, and a French Press.

-In this article we will give you the recipe, the tips to make it better than perfect, and links to various related resources, if you want to go down the cold brew rabbit hole.
-Or you can just stick to our recipe and enjoy cold brew that you made, and you’ll see it’s better than the store bought.
+In this article, we will provide you with the recipe, tips to enhance your brew, and links to various related resources if you wish to explore the cold brew world further.
+Or, you can simply follow our recipe and enjoy homemade cold brew, which you’ll find superior to store-bought versions.

 What is Cold Brew Coffee?

 Also known as cold press, cold brew coffee offers a smooth and mellow flavor that is unique, unlike any other coffee brewing method.
-It’s easier to make at home, and you don’t absolutely need any special equipment, or skills.
+The SCA provides guidelines for cold-brew extraction parameters to ensure the best flavor profile.
+It’s easier to make at home, and you don’t absolutely need any special equipment or skills.
 All you need to do is follow a recipe.

-The unique flavor and convenience make it the perfect drink for those who want to get a boost can’t drink regular hot brewed coffee.
+The unique flavor and convenience make it the perfect drink for those who want a caffeine boost but can’t drink regular hot brewed coffee.
+The caffeine content can be measured against USDA and SCA reference values.

 It is less bitter than traditional hot-brewed coffee, and it has a smoother, less acidic flavor.
-This is because the acidic compounds in coffee, only get extracted at higher temperatures.
+This is because the acidic compounds in coffee only get extracted at higher temperatures, a point noted by experts like Scott Rao and James Hoffmann.

-The most popular cold brew method is immersion, but various other techniques exist, such as vacuum cold brew, cold drip, or slow drip, agitation cold brew, etc… Today’s recipe uses immersion, as it is the simplest method, and the French press is the perfect brewing device.
+The most popular cold brew method is immersion, but various other techniques exist, such as vacuum cold brew, cold drip, or slow drip, and agitation cold brew.
+The SCA provides recommended guidelines for these methods.
+Today’s recipe uses immersion, as it is the simplest method, and the French press is the perfect brewing device.

 Cold Brew Coffee Health Benefits